 When Do Babies Teeth Start Appearing?

-Babies’ teeth start appearing, in general, when they are between four to seven months old.
-The first set of teeth which appear in babies is the two bottom front teeth.
+In most infants, teeth start appearing, in general, when they are between four and seven months old.
+The first set of teeth which appear in babies are the two bottom front teeth.

 Do You Need to Buy a Special Toothpaste and Toothbrush?